cncf/glossary/content/en/webassembly.md

 ## What it is

 WebAssembly (often abbreviated as Wasm) is a binary instruction format designed as a portable target for compiling high-level languages like C, C++, Rust, and others, enabling deployment on the web for client-side and server-side applications.
 It is a low-level bytecode format that can be executed in a virtual machine, typically integrated into web browsers.
+While originally developed for the web, Web Assembly is a Universal Runtime and sees applications in non-web environments such as IoT and edge devices.

 ## Problem it addresses
 Traditional web applications are primarily built using JavaScript, which is an interpreted language.